 HB495 (Reciprocity & Concealed Carry Modernization) scheduled for second hearing in Senate

-Chairman Mark Wagoner as announced that there will be hearing proponent/opponent/interested party testimony on Representative Terry Johnson's (R-McDermott) HB495 next Tuesday, December 4 at 3:00 p.m. in the North Hearing Room in the Statehouse.
+Chairman Mark Wagoner has announced that his committee will be hearing proponent/opponent/interested party testimony on Representative Terry Johnson's (R-McDermott) HB495 next Tuesday, December 4 at 3:00 p.m. in the North Hearing Room in the Statehouse.
 This will be the second hearing for this important bill.

 Buckeye Firearms Association Chairman Jim Irvine will offer testimony on this important bill.

 HB495, also known as the reciprocity & concealed carry modernization bill, makes three changes to current law:

 - Changes to automatically honor other states licenses, similar to a driver's license

 - Eliminates the "demonstrated competency" requirement for 2nd and future CHL renewals, making CHL training similar to a hunting license

 - Fixes the definition of a "loaded gun" to match the commonly accepted definition

 HB495 also defines a "concealed handgun license" in one place rather than many places of the law as is currently done.
 This change eliminates hundreds of words to the code without making any material changes.
 This will make the law easier to read, understand, comply with and enforce; something that everyone should be in support of.